Petites Pensées

 The average viewer spends all of 6 seconds in front of the average work of art when visiting a museum, I am told.

 To be in touch with art means to work to be in touch with oneself.
 To be in touch with oneself is to protect oneself from exploitation by those who would manipulate your consciousness for their own purposes.
+Our "mainstream" culture and its corporate-owned media are corrupt and exist to maintain and extend our empire at the expense of everything else.

 Art allows the creator and perceiver to view the world from a perspective not attainable in any other way, or in any other discipline, religion or mystical practice.
 Art can comment upon all other disciplines, religions and practices, moving in and out of them at will.
+It is a meditation that requires action and realization outside of itself.

 S. I. Newhouse is a traitor to American culture, but who's keeping track?
 You may ask why.